Introduction

 , run by/with autopkgtest

-For Debian Rust packages, in (1) we run the crate's test suite with default
+For Debian Rust packages, in (1) the crate's test suite is run with default

-features but only if there are no dev-dependencies, and in (2) we run the whole
+features but only if there are no dev-dependencies, and in (2) the whole test

-test suite with each feature enabled separately plus --no-default-features
+suite is run with each feature enabled separately plus --no-default-features

 and --all-features